 But...
 How does this affect your purchasing decision?

 When deciding what launch monitor to buy, you'll generally have to decide between a radar-based or photo-based technology.
 With a Doppler Radar-based system like Mevo, here are some things you're getting:

-You can learn more about the differences between the two technologies in my post, Golf Radar vs. Photo Technology: What's the Difference?
+You can learn more about the differences between the two technologies in my post, Golf Radar vs. Photo Technology.

 Note: The Mevo can be used both indoors and outdoors.
 Below are the minimum space requirements for an indoor setup.

 Of all the launch monitors on the market, the Mevo is one of the easiest to get set up.
 It takes less than a minute.